HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 #### `<title>` element

 The `<title>` element is an on-page ranking factor that provides a strong hint regarding page relevance and may appear on the SERP.
-In August 2021, [Google started rewriting more websites’ titles in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
+In August 2021, <a hreflang="en" href="https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles">Google started rewriting more websites’ titles in their search results</a>.

 {{ figure_markup(
   image="title-words-percentile.png",